opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 I am going to give this talk in two parts.
-The first part is identical to the lightning talk I will deliver on Monday; it provides a neccesary backgrounnd to the longer and drier results I wish to present today.
+The first part is identical to the lightning talk I will deliver on Monday; it provides a neccesary background to the longer and drier results I wish to present today.

 ------------
 ## Slide 1: Word-pair Mutual Information